goluckyryan/SOLARIS_DAQ/README.md

 # Known Issues

--The "Trig."
+- The "Trig."
 Rate in the Scaler does not included the coincident condition.
 This is related to the ChSavedEventCnt from the firmware.
--LVDSTrgMask cannot acess.
+- LVDSTrgMask cannot acess.
--The CoincidenceLengthT not loaded.
+- The CoincidenceLengthT not loaded.
+- Sometime, the digitizer halt after sent the /cmd/armacquisition command.
+This is CAEN library problem.